quoctle00/assembly-x86/README.md

 # assembly-x86
-old assignments and labs in x86
+old assignments and labs in x86;
+These are all old uploads